-Before installing any pump system read all product manuals then review all system components to become familiar with the physical and electrical layout.
+The following sections are outlined in a step-by-step format to guide you through the installation of a PCA series controller.
+Before installing any pump system, read all product manuals and review all system components to become familiar with the physical and electrical layout.
 Check all equipment for any product damage.
 Refer to applicable figure(s) as a guide during the installation.
 Controller door must be closed during normal operation.